InstallerLegacy/virtualhub-doks/content/en/1980s/1981/DOS/86-DOS/1.00/altairz80/index.md

 chmod +x 86-DOS-1.00.sh
 ```

 Now you can start the VM using the shell script.
-For example, on KDE you can double-click on that file and click on `Execute` or on GNOME, where you can right-click the file and choose `Run as executable`.
+For example, on KDE you can right-click the file and choose `Run in Konsole` or on GNOME, where you can right-click the file and choose `Run as executable`.
 The VM will start.

 See the [Manuals section](/1980s/1981/dos/86-dos/#manuals) on the main 86-DOS page to learn how to use 86-DOS.